jyl625/JSdewValley/README.md

 In JSdewValley, users will be able to:
 - Take the role of a farmer and manage your own farm
-- Move around the farm to interact with variety of game objects:
+- Move around the farm to interact with a variety of game objects:
   - Buy seeds from the store tab
   - Till the ground using a hoe
-  - Plant seeds and water the plants
+  - Plant seeds and water the plants (Bonus)
   - Harvest crops to sell for profit in the store tab
+- See the total profit collected

 ---